Gender equality in Nicaragua: Persistent grassroots resistance

-Societal Impact
+Societal impact

-Reinforcement of Patriarchal Norms and Violence
+Reinforcement of patriarchal norms and violence

 The government's rhetoric and policies actively reinforce traditional patriarchal norms, often using religious justifications and prioritizing a conservative vision of the family over individual women's rights and autonomy.
 This contributes to the persistence of gender-based violence and creates an environment where victims are discouraged from seeking help or justice.
 Deeply rooted cultural norms that discriminate against women, particularly regarding their sexuality, persist and intersect with restrictive state policies.

-Economic Disempowerment
+Economic disempowerment

 The rollback of rights has significant economic consequences for women.
 Limited educational and employment opportunities, coupled with the burden of unpaid domestic and care work (women spend nearly three times as much time on these tasks as men), restrict women's economic participation and independence.
 Gender-based violence also negatively impacts educational attainment and employment prospects.
 Historical economic shocks and neoliberal policies have previously pushed large numbers of women into poverty and informal labor.
 While some government programs aim to provide economic support to women, as reported by outlets like ScheerPost, systemic economic inequalities and barriers remain significant.

-Marginalization of Indigenous and Afro-Descendant Women
+Marginalization of Indigenous and Afro-descendant women

 Indigenous and Afro-descendant women face compounded discrimination based on the intersection of gender, race, and often socio-economic status.
 Their specific needs and experiences are frequently overlooked in national policies and even within some broader women's rights movements.
 The erosion of regional autonomy promised during the revolutionary period has further marginalized these communities.

-International Response
+International response

-Condemnation and Sanctions
+Condemnation and sanctions

 The Ortega-Murillo regime's actions have drawn widespread international condemnation from the United Nations, the European Union, the Organization of American States (OAS), and individual countries including the United States, Canada, and the United Kingdom.
 Targeted sanctions have been imposed on government officials and associated entities implicated in human rights abuses and the undermining of democracy.
 Discussions about broader economic pressure, such as potentially suspending Nicaragua from the Central America-Dominican Republic Free Trade Agreement (CAFTA-DR), have occurred, though implementation faces challenges.

-Monitoring and Reporting
+Monitoring and reporting

 International bodies actively monitor and report on the human rights situation.
 The United Nations Human Rights Council reviews Nicaragua's record through mechanisms like the Universal Periodic Review (UPR) and has established expert groups to investigate abuses.
 The Office of the United Nations High Commissioner for Human Rights (OHCHR) has documented the persecution of civil society actors and ongoing violations.
 The Inter-American Commission on Human Rights (IACHR) also continues to report on the deteriorating situation.

-Diplomatic Isolation and Support for Civil Society
+Diplomatic isolation and support for civil society

 The OAS declared the November 2021 elections illegitimate, leading Nicaragua to announce its withdrawal from the organization, increasing its diplomatic isolation.
 Despite the government's hostility and the closure of many NGOs, international organizations and donor agencies continue to attempt to provide support (financial and technical) to the remaining grassroots activists and civil society groups working on women's rights, SRHE, and human rights defense within the country.
 Calls persist for accountability, dialogue, and respect for human rights.